-Banking facilities are supplied by an affiliate of the Administrator, as outlined on page 16.
+Banking facilities are supplied by an affiliate of the Administrator, as outlined on page 17.
 Interest Charges in relation to the bank overdraft are included in the Statement of Comprehensive Income recorded within 'Finance Costs'.
+Interest received on positive cash balances is recorded within 'Interest income' on the Statement of Comprehensive Income.